 All About Child Custody Evaluations in Orange County

-Whenever a divorce petition is taken up, it is not just about separation of the spouses.
+Whenever a divorce petition is taken up, it is not just about separation of the spouses, according to our child custody attorneys.
 There are many other things which need to be taken into account including the actual divorce petition.
 This is followed by the division of property and additionally there is the big issue of child custody which has to be sorted out.
 This is a highly emotional decision both for the parents and the child.
 If the child is young and if their mental capacities have not developed fully, then the task becomes even more difficult.
 Hence, when couples apply for divorce in Orange County, they should be aware of the importance of property child custody evaluation.
 When parents decide to proceed with a divorce, the parents must file a decree and lay bare the plans they have for custody of the child, child support, visitation and access amongst other things.
 There is no doubt that proper counseling and guidance are extremely important and mediation by experts is often necessary.
 The feelings and the mood of the child are also considered towards the court’s final judgment on the situation.

 Parents Should Try and Sort the Matter Out